awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 **To verify that your Lambda@Edge function adds security headers**

 1. In a browser, enter the URL for a file in your S3 bucket\.
-For example, you might use a URL similar to `http://d111111abcdef8.cloudfront.net/image.jpg`\.
+For example, you might use a URL similar to `https://d111111abcdef8.cloudfront.net/image.jpg`\.

    For more information about the CloudFront domain name to use in the file URL, see [Customizing the URL format for files in CloudFront](LinkFormat.md)\.

-1. Open your browser’s Web Developer toolbar\.
+1. Open your browser's Web Developer toolbar\.
 For example, in your browser window in Chrome, open the context \(right\-click\) menu, and then choose **Inspect**\.

 1. Choose the **Network** tab\.